bjsonnen/lab/Kubernetes/Kubecraft/README.md

 - All containers inside a pod can communicate with each other via localhost.
 - When using default settings, all pods can communicate with each other via ips.
 - Each pod has an own ip address.
 To see the IP, use `kubectl get pods -o wide`.

+## Storage

+### Ephemeral Storage
+- Gets deleted after the pod stops.

+### Persistant Storage
+- Does not get deleted after the pod stops.